dfinity/motoko/doc/overview-slides.md

 ### Motivation and Goals

-A simple, useful language for DFINITY
+A simple, useful language for the Internet Computer (IC)

 * Familiar syntax
 * Safe by default
 * Incorporating ~~actor~~ *canister* model
-* Seamless integration of DFINITY features
+* Seamless integration of IC features
 * Making most of present and future WebAssembly

 ### Key Design Points